Chart Color Schemes

 An assessment of population growth drivers in Craigieburn - Central reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with base year 2022.
-For uncovered areas, VIC State Government's Regional/LGA projections from 2023 are used with adjustments via weighted aggregation to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, it utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population dynamics forecast a significant increase in the top quartile of statistical areas, with Craigieburn - Central expected to expand by 3,175 persons to 2041, recording a gain of 37.1% over 17 years based on latest numbers.
+Future population dynamics predict a significant increase in the top quartile of statistical areas analysed, with Craigieburn - Central expected to grow by 3,175 persons by 2041, reflecting a total gain of 37.1% over 17 years based on latest annual ERP population numbers.

 Frequently Asked Questions - Population